reframejs/reframe/helpers/wildcard-api/examples.md

 **Deployment**

 Note that,
-everytime the client needs a change in the data it retrieves, the endpoint defined on the server needs to be adapated, and the server re-deployed.
+everytime the client needs a change in the data it receives, the endpoint defined on the server needs to be changed, and the server re-deployed.
 This can be inconvenient if,
 1. the server is not continuously deployed and,
-2. if the client code and server code live in separate production environments.
+2. the client code and server code live in separate production environments.

 **Third-party clients**

-A Wildcard API following the tailored-endpoints approach is designed hand-in-hand with the client(s) consuming the API.
+A Wildcard API following the tailored-endpoints approach is designed hand in hand with the client(s) consuming the API.
-Such highly tailored API is not suitable for other clients.
+Such highly tailored API is not suitable for arbitrary third-party clients.

-So if you want third parties to be able to use your API, you'll have to create an API that is generic.
+So if you want third parties to be able to access your data, you'll have to create an API that is generic.
 In that case following the REST principles or using GraphQL makes more sense than following the tailored-endpoints approach.
-Although nothing stops you for have two APIs:
+Although nothing stops you from creating two APIs:
 A Wildcard API for your clients and a RESTful/GraphQL API for third-party clients.

 **Wildcard or not**

-As long as your API is consumed only by your clients, we believe the aforementioned benefits to considerably outweighted the aforementioned drawbacks.
+As long as your API is consumed only by your clients, we believe the aforementioned benefits to largely outweigh the deployment inconvenience.

 And if your server is continuously deployed or if your client code and server code live in the same production environment, then we don't see any reason for not choosing Wildcard over RESTful/GraphQL.

-A Wildcard API is much much easier to setup and is also considerably more flexible and performant.
+Even if you need a generic API for third parties, it can make sense to have a second API tailored to your clients.

 #### Authentication & Mutations

-Wildcard provides a `requestContext` object that holds information about the HTTP request, for example authentication headers.
+Wildcard provides a `requestContext` object that holds information about the HTTP request such as authentication headers.

 ~~~js
 const {endpoints} = require('wildcard-api');